SatyamGuptaDev/Market-Watch/README.md

 Visualize cryptocurrency data through interactive charts depicting price trends, total volume, and market capitalization over different periods such as 7 days, 14 days, and 30 days.

+### Currency Selection

+## Change the Currency and Explore
+Market Watch provides users with the flexibility to change the currency for viewing all data.
+By entering the desired currency ID, such as USD, INR, or BTC, users can seamlessly switch the currency and observe every data point in the selected currency.
+This feature allows for a personalized experience tailored to the user's preferred currency.
+By default we provide INR as currency, but you can change it.

 ### Trending Coins

 Stay updated on the latest trends in the crypto market with a dedicated page/list showcasing trending coins.